Shikaga/story/index.md

 "Well, I was hoping that you could tell me.
 What on earth is going on in this city?"

-"Lost of things, I think you may need to be more specific.
+"Lots of things, I think you may need to be more specific.
 There is of course the harvest festival which there have been plenty of preperations for.
 Or perhaps, you are talking about the Mayor's daughters wedding, which was the talk of the town last month.
 Or are you talking about the ten Planet Drinkers who are roaming around the city, trying to assasinate the king".

 It appeared as though rumours were flying though the ranks.
 It appeared as though one Drinker had transformed into an army through retellings.
 According some the inside of the Royal Mint had been leveled by an eight foot giant, in it's destructive rage.
 In other tales the Planet Drinker took the form a beautiful seductress who would enslave you with just a stare.
 Suffice it to say, any story that was even remotely truthful was more likely coincidence than reasoned thought.